sg-crest A Singapore Government Agency Website

 But this new field of digital business requires a specific set of skills.

-Below are some of the key hard and soft skills that will prepare you for a job in the e-commerce sector:
+With this foundation in mind, here are the key hard and soft skills that will prepare you for a job in the e-commerce sector.

 1. Digital marketing